flocked/AdvancedCollectionTableView/README.md

 A collection of classes and extensions for NSCollectionView and NSTableView.

+Take a look at the included example project which demonstrates `itemRegistration`, `cellRegistration`, `NSItemContentConfiguration`, reloading of items `AdvanceColllectionViewDiffableDataSource`.

 ## ItemRegistration & CellRegistration
 A port of `UICollectionView.CellRegistration`.
 A registration for collection view items and table cells that greatly simplifies  configurating them.
 ```